backstage/backstage/docs/overview/architecture-overview.md

 ## Overview

-The following diagram shows how Backstage might look when deployed inside a company which uses the Tech Radar plugin, the Lighthouse plugin, the CircleCI plugin and the software catalog.
+The following diagram shows how Backstage might look when deployed inside a company which uses the Tech Radar plugin

 There are 3 main components in this architecture: